 I always add a tsp of baking powder in with my fried chicken just to give it that extra crisp.
 The baking powder reacts with the oil and produces tiny air bubbles, which results in a light and airy batter.

-I played around with the seasoning (a lot) and finalised with a combination of smoked paprika, cayenne pepper, garlic powder, onion powder, oregano, salt and pepper.
-This concoction, in my humble opinion, creates the most delicious popcorn chicken imaginable.
+I played around with the seasoning (a lot) and finalised with the above combination.
+WHICH, in my humble opinion, creates the most delicious popcorn chicken imaginable.